Demesthones/AssetIO/README.md

 Launch the executable.
 If this is the first time you are launching it will take a few moments to compile.

 ## Usage
+### First Time Setup
-.5.
-The first time you launch the application (or if you delete the config file), you will be prompted to select a database path in settings.
+1. The first time you launch the application (or if you delete the config file), you will be prompted to select a database path in settings.
-.5b.
-Click AssetIO > Settings, then select a folder using the file selector.
+2. Click AssetIO > Settings, then select a folder using the file selector.
 This will be where the data is saved.
-.5c.
-Creating new databases is as simple as creating a new folder and selecting it in settings.
+3. Creating new databases is as simple as creating a new folder and selecting it in settings.
 This way multiple inventories can be updated.

+### Standard Usage
 1. The user that is updating the inventory will enter their name.
 2. They will enter (or scan) the desired identifier of the asset into the correct box - Devices In for receiving devices, Devices Out for devices leaving.
 3. Click Clear to clear the input boxes, or Submit to save the record.